America’s FGM Shame: Detroit Doctor Charged With Carrying Out Female Genital Mutilation

 Female genital mutilation (FGM) is a custom in certain cultural and religious groups around the world, typically in Africa, the Middle East, and Asia.
 Dr. Jumana Nagarwala performed FMG at a medical clinic in Livonia.

 It is believed that this may be the first case of its kind prosecuted under United States federal law.
 According to the complaint, Dr. Nagarwala removed clitoral skin from two victims, both of whom had been brought to Detroit for that specific purpose.
-According to one victim, the procedure was so traumatic that she couldn’t walk afterwards, and she suffered pain from the mutilation site right through to her ankles.
+According to one victim, the procedure was so traumatic that she couldn’t walk afterward, and she suffered pain from the mutilation site right through to her ankles.

 The FBI described FGM as a barbaric and cruel practice; a practice that violates basic human rights.
 The practice is known as a “clitoridectomy,” where the clitoris is either removed or mutilated.
 FGM is performed on women for the sole purpose of removing pleasure from sex.
 The World Health Organization’s guesstimate is that approximately three million girls are subjected to this horrendous procedure every year.